 Phasing out carbon

 We’re reducing emissions by raising the energy efficiency of our homes.
-Two-thirds of our existing homes were rated C or above in 2020-21.
+Over two-thirds of our existing homes were rated C or above in 2021-22.
 The average energy rating of our new build homes is B, with some achieving an A rating.

 We are now designing all of the new homes we build to be fossil fuel free and are ensuring high standards of energy efficiency in any new home we complete by 2025.